hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Point Clouds

 A point cloud is a set of data points in space with no specific order.
-It's a common output of scanning processes a
+It's a common output of scanning processes and could be retrie

 The unordered structure is a challenge for learning tasks as we must derive permutatin invariant methods.
-PointNet
+PointNet was the first architecture to

  We can establish a system of reference .... understand